mzattera/v4j/docs/003/index.md

 - It has been already proposed (_citation needed_) that these similarities are either a proof that the Voynich is not an hoax as the vocabulary used in its page correlates with the page "topics" that can be inferred by the illustration type (this will not explain the differences between Herbal A and Herbal B pages though).
-Similarly, it can be argued that Courier's languages reflect language differences in the underlying "clear" text.
+Similarly, it can be argued that Currier's languages reflect language differences in the underlying "clear" text.

   However, it can be that these similarities reflect a different technique (or variations of the same technique) used to create the parchments.
 This technique could be either a proper cypher or a way to produce "random" text.